swiftbytegbr/gmc-docs/docs/nav/reference/nodes/task-cancel.md

 - Method: POST
 - Path (REST): `/node/{nodeId}/task/{taskId}/cancel`
-- Returns: 200 OK
+- Returns: 202 Accepted
-- Backend behavior: If task is not cancellable or already finished, backend returns 400/409.
+- Backend behavior: Requests cancellation for a cancellable task.
+If the task is not cancellable or already terminal, returns a conflict.

 === "Java"